mhaikalla/GSOne_Mobile_Application_pub/README.md

 App Store: Not Released Yet

 Issue:
-Responsive is not supported in big size devices
+Sometimes Responsive is not supported in big size devices